 Is it Legal to Sell an Expired U.S. Passport?

-You have renewed your passport, and your old passport has been returned to you after being clearly marked as expired.
-What do you do with this expired document?
+You have renewed your old passport, which has been returned to you after being marked as expired.
+What do you do with this passed document?
 Many people keep their voided passports as souvenirs of their travels, but some individuals are interested in selling them.
 What is the legality of selling an expired U.S. passport?

 U.S. Passport Remains the Property of the United States

 Both of these reasons make selling a recently-expired U.S. passport potentially concerning to the government.
 Since U.S. law asserts that passports remain the property of the United States at all times and that the government can demand their return, consider that the government may exercise their rights if you attempt to sell a recently expired passport.

 Furthermore, while not strictly a question of legality, the fact that expired U.S. passports remain important for proving identity means that they can be used for identity theft purposes.
 Generally speaking, if your passport is less than five years beyond the expiry date, you should consider it off-limits for sale.

 However, long-expired passports do not face the same issues.
 “Obsolete” passports–often defined as those over 20 years out of date–are often sold, and the antique passport collecting community is robust.
 However, if in doubt, err on the side of caution.
 Rather than selling it, keep your old expired U.S. passport as a beautiful record of past travels.